Barking and Dagenham London Borough Council elections

 Barking and Dagenham London Borough Council in London, England is elected every four years.
-Since the last boundary changes in 2002, 51 councillors have been elected from 17 wards.
+Since the last boundary changes in 2022 the council has comprised 51 councillors representing 19 wards, with each ward electing two or three councillors.
+Elections are held every four years.

 Political control

 The first election to the council was held in 1964, initially operating as a shadow authority until the new system came into full effect the following year.
 Since the first election to the council in 1964 political control of the council has been held by the Labour Party:

-Leadership

-The leaders of the council since 1965 have been: